Salary: $17.10 – $19.44/hour, depending on experience.

 Technicians must have a valid driver’s license, proof of auto insurance, and either use their personal, 4WD vehicle (work-related mileage will be reimbursed at a rate of $0.57/mile) or IBO can provide a rental SUV.
 You must have your own binoculars and a laptop is required*.

-*As part of an effort to remove barriers and provide more inclusive employment opportunities for underrepresented groups, we have one “gear scholarship” available for applicants who qualify.
+*As part of an effort to remove barriers and provide more inclusive employment opportunities, we have one “gear scholarship” available for applicants who qualify based on need.
 Contact HeidiWare AT Boisestate.edu for more information.

 Check out this blog post from an IMBCR technician employee with Bird Conservancy of the Rockies.
 It gives a sense of how challenging and rewarding the job can be.